fh295/fh295.github.io/index.md

 # Recent work from our group

-The systematicity and generalization of situated agents is enhanced by their rich learning experience; in particular their egocentric, first-person perspective.
+[The systematicity and generalization of situated agents is enhanced by their rich learning experience](https://arxiv.org/abs/1910.00571); in particular their egocentric, first-person perspective.

-With the dual-coding memory system, situated language agents can learn new word-object bindings in a single shot, and integrate this knowledge into policies that lift and place those objects as instructed.
+With [a dual-coding episodic memory system](https://arxiv.org/abs/2009.01719), situated language agents can learn new word-object bindings in a single shot, and integrate this knowledge into policies that lift and place those objects as instructed.

 Large text-based language models can be adapted to exhibit similar fast visual binding (aka *multimodal few-shot learning*) using [a simple Frozen method](https://arxiv.org/abs/2106.13884).